-I took an incredible two-week trip to Italy six years ago.
+I took an incredible two-week trip to Italy seven years ago.

 This trip marked my first time ever in a foreign country.
 I possessed only basic knowledge of the Italian language.

-The best part of my Italian adventure – I took this trip solo.
+The best part of my Italian adventure – I decided to travel solo.

 Was I afraid?
 Yes.